DAVID R. HERNANDEZ,

 CITY ATTORNEY TO FILE FOR INJUNCTION?

 According to David R. Hernandez, President of the L.A.
 Public Access Coalition (LAPAC) in addition to the City Council’s considerations on Wednesday, City Attorney Rocky Delgadillo is considering a request made by the LAPAC to seek an Injunction under the California Business and Professions Code 17200 to prevent Time Warner Cable from closing down fourteen public access studios and channels until such time as the City has provided alternative and equal facilities in their place.

 PUBLIC STUDIO CLOSURE UNETHICAL?

-In a letter dated November 30, 2008 Hernandez contends “the action of (Time Warner) closing fourteen public access sutdios offends public policy, is immoral, unethical, oppressive, unscrupulous and causes substantial injury to consumers who will be prevented from viewing independent programs on the City Public Access channels.
-Read the entire letter here.
+In a letter dated November 30, 2008, Hernandez contends “the action of (Time Warner) closing fourteen public access studios offends public policy, is immoral, unethical, oppressive, unscrupulous and causes substantial injury to consumers who will be prevented from viewing independent programs on the City Public Access channels.

 COUNCIL TO SEIZE CONTROL OF PUBLIC CHANNELS

-On November 22, 2008 the L. A. Council Committee on Information Technology Agency (ITA) approved a recommendation to consolidate all the public access channels into four government controlled channels and sent it on the the Full Council for final approval.
+On November 22, 2008, the LA Council Committee on Information Technology Agency (ITA) approved a recommendation to consolidate all the public access channels into four government-controlled channels and sent it on the Full Council for final approval.